0

 Setting & Lifestyle

-Albion is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Albion is a great place for families with children to consider.
+First of all, many other families with children live here, making Albion a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Albion has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Albion’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Albion is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Albion doesn't have a public transportation system that people use for their commute.

 Demographics

 Albion is a somewhat ethnically-diverse city.
 The people who call Albion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albion residents report their race to be White.
 Albion also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.93% of the city’s residents.
-Important ancestries of people in Albion include English, German, Scottish, Irish, and Swedish.
+People of Hispanic or Latino origin account for 13.48% of the city’s residents.
+Important ancestries of people in Albion include English, German, European, Scottish, and Irish.

 The most common language spoken in Albion is English.
 Other important languages spoken here include Italian and Spanish.